-This year, we surveyed over 4,280 franchisees from many of today’s leading franchise brands to determine the best food and beverage franchises, based 100 percent on franchisee satisfaction.
+To determine this year’s top food franchises, we surveyed over 4,280 franchisees from many of today’s leading franchise brands.
 Each survey participant was asked 33 benchmark questions about their franchisor that focused on areas such as leadership, training, and core values as well 16 more personal questions concerning their business lifestyle and overall enjoyment of running their franchise.
+Franchise brands are not allowed to pay for exposure on any of our lists; we determine our the best franchises based purely on our independent surveys.
 This year 26 brands made the FBR’s top-rated list!
-You can learn more about each top-rated food and beverage opportunity in the list below.
+You can learn more about our research methodology here.

 To learn more about each brand simply click on the view link.
 Once you are on a franchise brand’s page, you can opt to receive additional details directly from the franchise by entering your email into the contact form.